hanzohasashi17/blog-api/README.md

-TO RUN:
+TO RUN USE: "go run ./cmd/blog-api"

-go run ./cmd/blog-api
+TO CHECKING HANDLERS USE folder "./rest-client"